 Any files with the .lua extension placed into hack/scripts/ are automatically used by the DFHack core as commands.
 The matching command name consists of the name of the file without the extension.
-First DFHack searches for the script in the save folder/raw/scripts folder.
-If it is not found there, it searches in the DF/raw/scripts folder.
-If it is not there, it searches in DF/hack/scripts.
+First DFHack searches for the script in the <save_folder>/raw/scripts/ folder.
+If it is not found there, it searches in the <DF>/raw/scripts/.
 If it is not there, it gives up.

 If the first line of the script is a one-line comment, it is used by the built-in ls and help commands.
+Such a comment is required for every script in the official DFHack repository.

-NOTE: Scripts placed in subdirectories still can be accessed, but do not clutter the ls command list; thus it is preferred for obscure developer-oriented scripts and scripts used by tools.
+Note: Scripts placed in subdirectories still can be accessed, but do not clutter the ls command list (unless ls -a; thus it is preferred for obscure developer-oriented scripts and scripts used by tools.
 When calling such scripts, always use '/' as the separator for directories, e.g. devel/lua-example.